sundews/Sundew.Packaging/README.md

   - **{3}** - The package path

    Usefull for CI environments to extract information from the build.
 E.g. to set a build variable to the package source and path for pushing packages from the CI environment only.
+- **SppLatestVersionSources** = (default: null) A pipe (|) separated list of sources to query to find the latest version.
+- **SppAddDefaultPushSourceToLatestVersionSources** = (default: true) Adds the default push source to SppLatestVersionSources.

 ### **5.2 Build output**
-The build also outputs MSBuild TaskItems:<br> **SppPackages**
+The build also outputs MSBuild TaskItems:
+**SppPackages**
 The items contains the following information:
 - **ItemSpec** = The absolute package path